 What was the culturally and socioeconomically appropriate event that will attract hundreds of weekenders?
 The answer involved partnering with the Portage Exhibition (an annual summer agricultural expo and midway) and the Portage Regional Recreation Authority (Hockey Arena) and installing 450 or so meters of dirt on a hockey rink.

-I could write a few tales of logistics with cattle, cowboys and pancake breakfasts and three long days of work as an economic developer managing staff, both permanent and temporary, but let us just look at the EC Dev related stats, or results:
+I could tell a few tales of logistics with cattle, cowboys and pancake breakfasts and three long days of work as an economic developer managing staff, both permanent and temporary, but let us just look at the EC Dev related stats, or results:

 A qualitative one?
 Well…..